bawn92/bawn92.github.io/_posts/blog/2018-10-13-Side-Project-Journey.markdown

 ##### Overview

  [The Gaelic Point](https://www.thegaelicpoint.ie) is a web application for viewing Gaelic football data.
-The application idea for the side project, while important, is not the primary reason for me to take on the side project or this blog.
+The idea for the application, while important, was not the primary reason for taking on the side project.

-The goal of the side project is to go through the journey of bootstrapping an idea from start to finish.
-While, the goal of this blog is to share that journey, process, and thinking at different stages through the life cycle of the project.
+The goal of the side project was to go through the journey and process of bootstrapping an idea from start to finish.
+This blog will share that journey and process along with my thinking at different stages through the developemnt life cycle.

 ##### Business Analyse & research